muhhylmi/store-api/README.md

 # Store-Api Using Golang
-RestfullApi using golang httpRouter and Postgres as Database, This Project Using Layer Architecture:
+Simple RestfullApi using golang httpRouter and Postgres as Database, This Project Using Layer Architecture:
 1. Controller
 2. Service
 3. Repository